From Behavior Initiation to Habit Formation

 The neocortex is the decision-making part of the brain that initiates behaviors driven by attitudes, intentions, social norms, rational beliefs, and emotions.
 Often handwashing behavior change programs focus on the neocortex.
 It is this part of the brain that we seek to engage in initiating handwashing behavior through social norms and emotional motivators, along with environmental cues.

-The basal ganglia, on the other hand, is the part of the brain that automatically drives behaviors that are determined by habit.
+The basal ganglia is the part of the brain that automatically drives behaviors that are determined by habit.
 This part of the brain does not rely on motivation or decisions, but rather activates handwashing behavior in response to environmental cues, turning handwashing into an automatic long term behavior.
 Handwashing behavior change programs often fail to activate this brain system, despite the fact that it is the basal ganglia that maintains handwashing behavior in the long term.

 Handwashing initiation: The pre-habit steps that drive handwashing with soap